bwonCAN/gradetracker/README.md

 - As a user, I want to be able to select a university and program of interest
 - As a user, I want to be able to add and remove an arbitrary number of assignments and the grades associated with it
 - As a user, I want to be able to view my current grade in the course
+- As a user, I want to be able to add an arbitrary number of course lists (eg: Term 1, Winter 2022, etc)